aquarium and pond answers, information, articles, resources

 Pond Veggie Filter, Bog Filters, Construction

-POND VEGGIE (PLANT/BOG FILTERS); The four basic types of Veggie Filters and how to install them.
+POND VEGGIE (AKA AS PLANT/BOG & WETLAND FILTERS); The FIVE basic types of Veggie Filters and how to install them.

 Veggie Filter, Bog Pond FiltersSECTIONS;